mattpe/ucad/06-database-api.md

 ## Assignment 3B - Database design for you project application

-Thing about the features of your server-side application/API.
+Think about the features of your server-side application/API.
 What kind of data is needed to store in the database to implement all of the requirements/functionalities of your app?

 1. List your requirements/functionalities
 1. Identify and design the entities (tables) and relations between them